 The Vic cipher has several optional steps, depending on their application, the results may be different.

 The Vic cipher being of Russian origin, it is often associated with the nihilist cipher of which it is itself considered as a variant.

-Vic use was established in the 1950s, its first traces date back to 1953 where US intelligence associated it with the Russian spy Reino Häyhänen, known as Victor.
+The use of Vic cipher was established in the 1950s, its first traces date back to 1953 where US intelligence associated it with the Russian (Soviet Union) spy Reino Häyhänen, known as Victor.

 The copy-paste of the page "VIC Cipher" or any of its results, is allowed (even for commercial purposes) as long as you cite dCode!

 Exporting results as a .csv or .txt file is free by clicking on the export icon

 VIC Cipher on dCode.fr [online website], retrieved on 2023-12-03,